realA10001986/Dash-Gauges/Hardware.md

 ### Control Board Hardware Configuration

 In order to make the Control Board as versatile as possible, there are some solder jumpers (ie adjacent solder pads which are connected using solder), and easy-to-solder through-the-hole resistors which need to be added depending on the other hardware used.
-Recent CircuitSetup boards have jumpers insatead of solder-jumpers, and trimpots instead of holes for resistors.
+Recent CircuitSetup boards have jumpers instead of solder-jumpers, and trimpots instead of holes for resistors.
 The picture below show the old version.

 | [<img src="hardware/img/cb-analog-s.jpg">](hardware/img/cb-analog.jpg) |
 |:--:|